spatulatom/spatulatom/README.md

 ## About me
 Hello there, my name is Tom.
 I'm passionate about creating frontend and full-stack interactive web apps, with stress on UI/UX and WCAG 2.2 accessibility rules compliance.
-Figma is usually where I start, as for the stack, I use:
+Figma is usually where I start, as for the tech stack, I use:

- - MERN - MongoDB, Express.js, React and Node.
+ - MERN - MongoDB, Express.js, React and Node.js;
- - Next.js (both App and Pages Router), TypeScript, Tailwind CSS for styling, the Jest library for unit testing, Prisma for database modeling, and MongoDB and PostgreSQL for databases.
+ - Next.js (both App and Pages Router), TypeScript, Tailwind CSS for styling, the Jest library for unit testing, Prisma for database modeling, and MongoDB/PostgreSQL for databases.

 Deployment: Projects are deployed on platforms such as Vercel, Firebase, Render (for backends), or GitHub Pages.

-Projects below are listed form the newest to the very first one:
+## Projects (listed top-down, from newest to earliest)

-## Projects
 Latest projects:
 - <a href="https://projects-online.vercel.app"   target="_blank"> MAIN PROJECTS - mostly fullstack projects built either with Next.js (App Router) or React.js and Node.js backends </a>